andreyshabalin/snowcat/README.md

 </details>

-### 5. Run GWAS with correction for local ancestry.
+## 5. Run GWAS with correction for local ancestry.

+Running GWAS for each chromosome can be parallelized across CPU cores of the machine.